jtomchak/killick-demo/README.md

 * then we can get the user.id with `req.payload.id` and do a fineOne on the Users Model to get a valid user profile, and send it back!
 * it appears to be working, but it's updating the header with currentUser ?? mmmmm.
 Are we setting current user on APP_LOAD, or just LOGIN?
 That might be it.
   `currentUser: action.error ? null : action.payload.user,`

+* ###What if we manually remove the JWT from local storage and refresh the page.
+OPPS!
+How would we fix that ?